-The Post has published Trump’s full phone call with Georgia election officials.
-Listen to the audio and read the transcript.
+Here’s the full transcript and audio of the call between Trump and Raffensperger

 They’ll take a period of time.
 Certified.
 But but they’re massive numbers.
 And far greater than the 11,779.

 The other thing, dead people.
-So dead people voted and I think the number is close to 5,000 people.
+So dead people voted, and I think the number is close to 5,000 people.
 And they went to obituaries.
-They went to all sorts of methods to come up with an accurate number and a minimum is close to about 5,000 voters.
+They went to all sorts of methods to come up with an accurate number, and a minimum is close to about 5,000 voters.

-The bottom line is when you add it all up and then you start adding, you know, 300,000 fake ballots.
+The bottom line is, when you add it all up and then you start adding, you know, 300,000 fake ballots.
 Then the other thing they said is in Fulton County and other areas.
-And this may or may not … because this just came up this morning that they are burning their ballots, that they are shredding, shredding ballots and removing equipment.
+And this may or may not be true . . . this just came up this morning, that they are burning their ballots, that they are shredding, shredding ballots and removing equipment.
 They’re changing the equipment on the Dominion machines and, you know, that’s not legal.

 And they supposedly shredded I think they said 300 pounds of, 3,000 pounds of ballots.
 And that just came to us as a report today.
 And it is a very sad situation.

-But Brad if you took the minimum numbers where many, many times above the 11,779 and many of those numbers are certified, or they will be certified but they are certified.
-And those are numbers that are there that exist.
-And that beat the margin of loss, they beat it, I mean by a lot and people should be happy to have an accurate count instead of an election where there’s turmoil.
+But Brad, if you took the minimum numbers where many, many times above the 11,779, and many of those numbers are certified, or they will be certified, but they are certified.
+And those are numbers that are there, that exist.
+And that beat the margin of loss, they beat it, I mean, by a lot, and people should be happy to have an accurate count instead of an election where there’s turmoil.

 I mean there’s turmoil in Georgia and other places.
-You’re not the only one I mean we have other states that I believe will be flipping to us very shortly.
-And this is something that — You know, as an example, I think it in Detroit, I think there’s a section a good section of your state actually, which we’re not sure so we’re not going to report it yet.
+You’re not the only one, I mean, we have other states that I believe will be flipping to us very shortly.
+And this is something that — you know, as an example, I think it in Detroit, I think there’s a section, a good section of your state actually, which we’re not sure so we’re not going to report it yet.
 But in Detroit, we had, I think it was, 139 percent of the people voted.
 That’s not too good.

 In Pennsylvania, they had well over 200,000 more votes than they had people voting.
-And uh that doesn’t play too well, and the legislature there is, which is Republican, is extremely activist and angry.
+And that doesn’t play too well, and the legislature there is, which is Republican, is extremely activist and angry.
 I mean, there were other things also that were almost as bad as that.
-But, uh, they had as an example, in Michigan, a tremendous number of dead people that voted.
-I think it was I think, Mark, it was 18,000.
+But they had as an example, in Michigan, a tremendous number of dead people that voted.
+I think it was, I think, Mark, it was 18,000.
 Some unbelievably high number, much higher than yours, you were in the 4-5,000 category.

 And that was checked out laboriously by going through, by going through the obituary columns in the newspapers.

-So I guess with all of it being said, Brad, the bottom line and provisional ballots, again, you know, you’ll have to tell me about the provisional ballots, but we have a lot of people that were complaining that they weren’t able to vote because they were already voted for.
+So I guess with all of it being said, Brad, the bottom line, and provisional ballots, again, you know, you’ll have to tell me about the provisional ballots, but we have a lot of people that were complaining that they weren’t able to vote because they were already voted for.
 These are great people.

 And, you know, they were shellshocked.
 I don’t know if you call that provisional ballots.
-In some states we had a lot of provisional ballot situations where people were given a provisional ballot because when they walked in on November 3 and they were already voted for.
+In some states, we had a lot of provisional ballot situations where people were given a provisional ballot because when they walked in on November 3 and they were already voted for.

 So that’s it.
-I mean, we have many many times the number of votes necessary to win the state.
-And we won the state and we won it very substantially and easily and we’re getting, we have, much of this is a very certified, far more certified than we need.
+I mean, we have many, many times the number of votes necessary to win the state.
+And we won the state, and we won it very substantially and easily, and we’re getting, we have, much of this is a very certified, far more certified than we need.
 But we’re getting additional numbers certified, too.
 And we’re getting pictures of dropboxes being delivered and delivered late.
 Delivered three days later, in some cases, plus we have many affidavits to that effect.

-Meadows: So Mr. President, if I might be able to jump in and I’ll give Brad a chance.
-Mr. Secretary, obviously there is, there are allegations where we believe that not every vote or fair vote and legal vote was counted and that’s at odds with the representation from the secretary of state’s office.
+Meadows: So, Mr. President, if I might be able to jump in, and I’ll give Brad a chance.
+Mr. Secretary, obviously there is, there are allegations where we believe that not every vote or fair vote and legal vote was counted, and that’s at odds with the representation from the secretary of state’s office.

-What I’m hopeful for is there some way that we can we can find some kind of agreement to look at this a little bit more fully.
+What I’m hopeful for is there some way that we can, we can find some kind of agreement to look at this a little bit more fully?
 You know the president mentioned Fulton County.

-But in some of these areas where there seems to be a difference of where the facts seem to lead, and so Mr. Secretary, I was hopeful that, you know, in the spirit of cooperation and compromise is there something that we can at least have a discussion to look at some of these allegations to find a path forward that’s less litigious?
+But in some of these areas where there seems to be a difference of where the facts seem to lead, and so Mr. Secretary, I was hopeful that, you know, in the spirit of cooperation and compromise, is there something that we can at least have a discussion to look at some of these allegations to find a path forward that’s less litigious?

 Raffensperger: Well, I listened to what the president has just said.
-President Trump, we’ve had several lawsuits and we’ve had to respond in court to the lawsuits and the contentions.
-Um, we don’t agree that you have won.
+President Trump, we’ve had several lawsuits, and we’ve had to respond in court to the lawsuits and the contentions.
+We don’t agree that you have won.
 And we don’t — I didn’t agree about the 200,000 number that you’d mentioned.
 I’ll go through that point by point.

 What we have done is we gave our state Senate about one and a half hours of our time going through the election issue by issue and then on the state House, the government affairs committee, we gave them about two and a half hours of our time, going back point by point on all the issues of contention.
-And then just a few days ago we met with our U.S. congressmen, Republican congressmen, and we gave them about two hours of our time talking about this past election.
+And then just a few days ago, we met with our U.S. congressmen, Republican congressmen, and we gave them about two hours of our time talking about this past election.
 Going back, primarily what you’ve talked about here focused in on primarily, I believe, is the absentee ballot process.
 I don’t believe that you’re really questioning the Dominion machines.
-Because we did a hand retally, a 100 percent retally of all the ballots and compared them to what the machines said and came up with virtually the same result.
+Because we did a hand re-tally, a 100 percent re-tally of all the ballots, and compared them to what the machines said and came up with virtually the same result.
 Then we did the recount, and we got virtually the same result.
 So I guess we can probably take that off the table.

 I don’t think there’s an issue about that.

 Trump: Well, Brad.
 Not that there’s not an issue, because we have a big issue with Dominion in other states and perhaps in yours.
 But we haven’t felt we needed to go there.
-And just to, you know, maybe put a little different spin on what Mark is saying, Mark Meadows, uh, yeah we’d like to go further, but we don’t really need to.
+And just to, you know, maybe put a little different spin on what Mark is saying, Mark Meadows, yeah we’d like to go further, but we don’t really need to.
 We have all the votes we need.

 You know, we won the state.
-If you took, these are the most minimal numbers, the numbers that I gave you, those are numbers that are certified, your absentee ballots sent to vacant addresses, your out of state voters 4,925.
+If you took, these are the most minimal numbers, the numbers that I gave you, those are numbers that are certified, your absentee ballots sent to vacant addresses, your out-of-state voters, 4,925.
 You know when you add them up, it’s many more times, it’s many times the 11,779 number.
 So we could go through, we have not gone through your Dominion.
 So we can’t give them blessing.
-I mean, in other states, we think we found tremendous corruption with Dominion machines but we’ll have to see.
+I mean, in other states, we think we found tremendous corruption with Dominion machines, but we’ll have to see.

 But we only lost the state by that number, 11,000 votes, and 779.
-So with that being said, with just what we have, with just what we have we’re giving you minimal, minimal numbers.
-We’re doing the most conservative numbers possible, we’re many times, many, many times above the margin.
-And so we don’t really have to, Mark, I don’t think we have to go through …
+So with that being said, with just what we have, with just what we have, we’re giving you minimal, minimal numbers.
+We’re doing the most conservative numbers possible; we’re many times, many, many times above the margin.
+And so we don’t really have to, Mark, I don’t think we have to go through . . .

 Meadows: Right

-Trump: Because, what’s the difference between winning the election by two votes and winning it by half a million votes.
+Trump: Because what’s the difference between winning the election by two votes and winning it by half a million votes.
 I think I probably did win it by half a million.
-You know, one of the things that happened Brad, is we have other people coming in now from Alabama and from South Carolina and from other states, and they’re saying it’s impossible for you to have lost Georgia.
+You know, one of the things that happened, Brad, is we have other people coming in now from Alabama and from South Carolina and from other states, and they’re saying it’s impossible for you to have lost Georgia.
 We won.
 You know in Alabama, we set a record, got the highest vote ever.
 In Georgia, we set a record with a massive amount of votes.
 And they say it’s not possible to have lost Georgia.

 And I could tell you by our rallies.
 I could tell you by the rally I’m having on Monday night, the place, they already have lines of people standing out front waiting.
 It’s just not possible to have lost Georgia.
-It's not possible.
-When I heard it was close I said there’s no way.
+It’s not possible.
+When I heard it was close, I said there’s no way.
 But they dropped a lot of votes in there late at night.
 You know that, Brad.
 And that’s what we are working on very, very stringently.
-But regardless of those votes, with all of it being said, we lost by essentially 11,000 votes and we have many more votes already calculated and certified, too.
+But regardless of those votes, with all of it being said, we lost by essentially 11,000 votes, and we have many more votes already calculated and certified, too.

 And so I just don’t know, you know, Mark, I don’t know what’s the purpose.
 I won’t give Dominion a pass because we found too many bad things.
 But we don’t need Dominion or anything else.
 We have won this election in Georgia based on all of this.
 And there’s nothing wrong with saying that, Brad.
-You know I mean, having the correct — the people of Georgia are angry.
+You know, I mean, having the correct — the people of Georgia are angry.
 And these numbers are going to be repeated on Monday night.
-Along with others that we’re going to have by that time which are much more substantial even.
+Along with others that we’re going to have by that time, which are much more substantial even.
 And the people of Georgia are angry, the people of the country are angry.
-And there’s nothing wrong with saying, you know, um, that you’ve recalculated.
+And there’s nothing wrong with saying that, you know, that you’ve recalculated.
 Because the 2,236 in absentee ballots.
-I mean, they’re all exact numbers that were done by accounting firms law firms, etc. and even if you cut ‘em in half, cut ‘em in half and cut ‘em in half, again, it’s more votes than we need.
+I mean, they’re all exact numbers that were done by accounting firms, law firms, etc. And even if you cut ’em in half, cut ’em in half and cut ’em in half again, it’s more votes than we need.

-Raffensperger: Well Mr. President, the challenge that you have is the data you have is wrong.
-We talked to the congressmen and they were surprised.
+Raffensperger: Well, Mr. President, the challenge that you have is the data you have is wrong.
+We talked to the congressmen, and they were surprised.

-But they — I guess there was a person Mr. Braynard who came to these meetings and presented data and he said that there was dead people, I believe it was upward of 5,000.
+But they — I guess there was a person named Mr. Braynard who came to these meetings and presented data, and he said that there was dead people, I believe it was upward of 5,000.
 The actual number were two.
 Two.
 Two people that were dead that voted.
 So that’s wrong.

-Trump: Well Cleta, How do you respond to that?
+Trump: Well, Cleta, how do you respond to that?
 Maybe you tell me?

-Mitchell: Well, I would say Mr. Secretary, one of the things that we have requested and what we said was, if you look, if you read our petition, it said that we took the names and birth years and we had certain information available to us.
-We have asked from your office for records that only you have and so we said there is a universe of people who have the same name and same birth year and died.
+Mitchell: Well, I would say, Mr. Secretary, one of the things that we have requested and what we said was, if you look, if you read our petition, it said that we took the names and birth years, and we had certain information available to us.
+We have asked from your office for records that only you have, and so we said there is a universe of people who have the same name and same birth year and died.

 But we don’t have the records that you have.
 And one of the things that we have been suggesting formally and informally for weeks now is for you to make available to us the records that would be necessary —

-Trump: But Cleta, even before you do that, and not even including that, that’s why hardly even included that number, although in one state we have a tremendous amount of dead people.
+Trump: But, Cleta, even before you do that, and not even including that, that’s why I hardly even included that number, although in one state, we have a tremendous amount of dead people.
 So I don’t know — I’m sure we do in Georgia, too.
-I’m sure we do in Georgia too.
+I’m sure we do in Georgia, too.

-But, um, we’re so far ahead.
+But we’re so far ahead.
 We’re so far ahead of these numbers, even the phony ballots of [name] , known scammer.
 You know the Internet?
 You know what was trending on the Internet?
 “Where’s [name]?”
 Because they thought she’d be in jail.
 “Where’s [name]?”
 It’s crazy, it’s crazy.
 That was.
 The minimum number is 18,000 for [name] , but they think it’s probably about 56,000, but the minimum number is 18,000 on the [name] night where she ran back in there when everybody was gone and stuffed, she stuffed the ballot boxes.
 Let’s face it, Brad, I mean.
 They did it in slow motion replay magnified, right?
 She stuffed the ballot boxes.
-They were stuffed like nobody had ever seen them stuffed before.
+They were stuffed like nobody has ever seen them stuffed before.

 So there’s a term for it when it’s a machine instead of a ballot box, but she stuffed the machine.
-She stuffed the ballot — Each ballot went three times they were showing: Here’s ballot No 1.
-Here it is second time, third time, next ballot.
+She stuffed the ballot.
+Each ballot went three times, they were showing: Here’s ballot No 1.
+Here it is a second time, third time, next ballot.

 I mean, look.
 Brad.
 We have a new tape that we’re going to release.
 It’s devastating.
 And by the way, that one event, that one event is much more than the 11,000 votes that we’re talking about.
-It’s uh, you know.
-That one event was a disaster.
+It’s, you know, that one event was a disaster.
 And it’s just, you know, but it was, it was something, it can’t be disputed.
-And again we have a version that you haven’t seen but it’s magnified.
-It’s magnified and you can see everything.
-For some reason they put it in three times, each ballot, and I don’t know why.
+And again, we have a version that you haven’t seen, but it’s magnified.
+It’s magnified, and you can see everything.
+For some reason, they put it in three times, each ballot, and I don’t know why.
 I don’t know why three times.
 Why not five times, right?
 Go ahead.

 Raffensperger: You’re talking about the State Farm video.
 And I think it’s extremely unfortunate that Rudy Giuliani or his people, they sliced and diced that video and took it out of context.
-The next day we brought in WSB-TV and we let them show, see the full run of tape and what you’ll see, the events that transpired are nowhere near what was projected by, you know —
+The next day, we brought in WSB-TV, and we let them show, see the full run of tape, and what you’ll see, the events that transpired are nowhere near what was projected by, you know —

 Trump: But where were the poll watchers, Brad?
 There were no poll watchers there.
 There were no Democrats or Republicans.
 There was no security there.

 It was late in the evening, late in the, early in the morning, and there was nobody else in the room.
-Where were the poll watchers and why did they say a water main broke, which they did and which was reported in the newspapers?
+Where were the poll watchers, and why did they say a water main broke, which they did and which was reported in the newspapers?
 They said they left.
 They ran out because of a water main break, and there was no water main.
 There was nothing.
 There was no break.
 There was no water main break.
 But we’re, if you take out everything, where were the Republican poll watchers, even where were the Democrat pollwatchers, because there were none.

 And then you say, well, they left their station, you know, if you look at the tape, and this was, this was reviewed by professional police and detectives and other people, when they left in a rush, everybody left in a rush because of the water main, but everybody left in a rush.
 These people left their station.

 When they came back, they didn’t go to their station.
 They went to the apron, wrapped around the table, under which were thousands and thousands of ballots in a box that was not an official or a sealed box.
 And then they took those.
 They went back to a different station.
-So if they would have come back, they would have walked to their station and they would have continued to work.
+So if they would have come back, they would have walked to their station, and they would have continued to work.
 But they couldn’t do even that because that’s illegal, because they had no Republican pollwatchers.
 And remember, her reputation is — she’s known all over the Internet, Brad.
 She’s known all over.

 Raffensperger: Mr. President, they did not put that.
-We did an audit of that and we proved conclusively that they were not scanned three times.
+We did an audit of that, and we proved conclusively that they were not scanned three times.

 Trump: Where was everybody else at that late time in the morning?
 Where was everybody?
 Where were the Republicans?
 Where were the security guards?
 Were the people that were there just a little while before when everyone ran out of the room.
 How come we had no security in the room.
 Why did they run to the bottom of the table?
 Why do they run there and just open the skirt and rip out the votes.
 I mean, Brad.
 And they were sitting there, I think for five hours or something like that, the votes.